General Information for International Institution-to-Institution Agreements

 What is an International Memorandum of Understanding (IMOU)?

 An IMOU is a binding, legal contract formalizing terms of collaboration between the University of New Hampshire and one or more international institutions.
 USNH legal counsel has reviewed and approved IMOU templates.
-All IMOUs require the signature of the UNH President or Provost, depending on the type of agreement.
+All IMOUs require the signature of the UNH Senior Vice Provost for Academic Affairs, as well as the initiating unit's department chair/director and/or dean/vice president, depending on the type of agreement.
 The types of agreements may include (but are not limited to) general friendship and cooperation, reciprocal student exchange, study abroad, faculty/staff/specialist exchange, research collaboration, and/or technical assistance.

 To view the IMOU templates, click on the appropriate link below: